kabuhakmeh3/bnt-functions/README.md

 # BNT Functions
-This directory contains several scripts and functions I wrote while working with the Bayes Net Toolbox for Matlab.
+This directory contains several scripts and functions written while working with the Bayes Net Toolbox for Matlab.
+Functions include data conversion and sampling, algorithm testing, and performance metrics.